olingerc/home-assistant-addons/water_meter_ocr_from_image/README.md

 I replaced `ARG BUILD_FROM` with `ARG BUILD_FROM=homeassistant/amd64-base:latest` in Dockerfile. then just did docker build and run to test things locally

 ## Install locally
 Copy via ssh to ha.
-I have the ssh addon instsalled and configured. for me the comand is `ssh -p 23 root@192.168.178.53` for ssh with a ecdsa key.
+I have the ssh addon installed and configured. for me the comand is `ssh -p 23 root@192.168.178.53` for ssh with a ecdsa key.
 I have ssh configured:
 ```
 Host ha